Gilchrist Olympio

-Gilchrist Olympio (born 26 December 1936) is a Togolese politician who was a long-time opponent of the regime of Gnassingbé Eyadéma and was President of the Union of Forces for Change (UFC), Togo's main opposition party from the 1990s til 2013.
+Gilchrist Olympio (born 26 December 1936) is a Togolese politician who was a long-time opponent of the regime of Gnassingbé Eyadéma and was President of the Union of Forces for Change (UFC), Togo's main opposition party from the 1990s until 2013.
 Olympio is the son of Sylvanus Olympio, Togo's first President, who was assassinated in a 1963 coup.
-He is now an ally of the current regime of Faure Gnassingbe, the son of the late President.

 Early life, business career, and early political career

+Olympio was born in Lomé to a wealthy, influential and aristocratic family of Ewe, Yoruba and Afro-Brazilian descent, the third of the five children of Sylvanus Olympio and his wife, Dina Olympio.
+His mother, Dina Olympio (nee Grunitzky), was a biracial woman of mixed Yoruba Togolese and German descent.
+Along with his two brothers, Bonito, the eldest and Elpidio the youngest, he did his secondary schooling at the prestigious Achimota School in Ghana, where their father sent them to ensure they became fluent English speakers.
+As well as two brothers Olympio has two sisters, Rosita and Sylvana.
+From Achimota school, he went on to study mathematics and philosophy at Hamilton College in the United States.

-Olympio was born in Lomé to a family of Ewe, Yoruba and Afro-Brazilian descent.
-He studied mathematics and philosophy in the United States, and in the United Kingdom at the London School of Economics and Oxford University, where he received a doctorate in economics.
-He worked at the United Nations in fiscal and financial studies from 1963 to 1964 and then as an economist for the International Monetary Fund (IMF) from 1964 to 1970 and later returned to Africa to pursue business.
-Entering the Togolese political opposition, he was sentenced to death twice in absentia by the regime of Gnassingbé Eyadéma.
+He furthered his education in the United Kingdom at the London School of Economics and then at Oxford University, where he earned a doctorate in Economics.
+He began his career at the United Nations in New York, working in fiscal and financial studies from 1963 to 1964 and then moving to work as an economist for the International Monetary Fund (IMF) from 1964 to 1970.
+He later returned to Africa, based mainly out of Ghana, to pursue a career in business.

+Entering the Togolese political opposition, Olympio was sentenced to death twice in absentia by the regime of Gnassingbé Eyadéma.
 Accused of plotting a coup together with various others, a warrant for his arrest was issued on 13 July 1979, but he could not be imprisoned because he was not in Togo.
+There was no real evidence provided for these accusations by the Togolese regime and they were widely seen as politically motivated attempts to suppress the opposition movement.

-Political career: 1991–2009
+Political career: 1991–2009 and attempted assassination of 1992

 Olympio returned to Togo in July 1991 and participated in the Sovereign National Conference (Conférence Nationale Souveraine), which was held in July–August 1991.
-The conference put in place a new government and a transitional parliament.

-He founded the Union of Forces for Change (Union des forces pour le changement), a federation of parties, on 1 February 1992.
-On 5 May 1992, his convoy was attacked in an ambush in Soudou, in the north of Togo; 12 people were killed, and Olympio himself was seriously injured, spending a year recovering in hospitals in France and the United Kingdom.
-Following the attack, Olympio lived in exile in Paris.
-An investigation by the International Federation of Human Rights (FIDH) found that Eyadéma's son Ernest Gnassingbé was in charge of the commandos who perpetrated the attack.
+The conference put in place a new government and a transitional parliament.He founded the Union of Forces for Change (Union des forces pour le changement), a federation of parties, on 1 February 1992.